People ask me all the time how I came up with the name Knots of Grace.

 People who weren’t Catholic seemed to be instantly turned off, not at the actual rosaries themselves – they actually liked them … sometimes a lot.
 But because they associated the word “rosary” with being Catholic - meaning they weren't meant for other Christians - most weren’t interested in my rosaries and kept walking.

-Because I've didn't feel my door rosaries were "only for Catholic", I felt like I needed to research about the rosary to see what I might have been misperceiving.
+Because I've didn't feel my door rosaries were "only for Catholics", I felt like I needed to research about the rosary to see what I might have been misperceiving.
 And I learned there was a lot I didn’t know about the rosary.

-Based on what I learned, with some insight from God, it became clear I had to rename my door rosaries when attending non-Catholic craft shows.
+Based on what I learned, with insight from God, it became clear I had to rename my door rosaries when attending non-Catholic craft shows.
 Not as a form of deception, but to open the door to everyone letting them know what my intention was for making them – to bring God’s grace into your home.

 The product name became an icebreaker at shows, as I was able to share that they were primarily made as door rosaries, but they’re really just prayer knots designed to bring grace to you and your home.
 This made them more relatable to both non-Catholic and Catholic Christians alike.
 Along with this, my Catholic customers seemed to like giving a unique gift of faith to non-Catholic friends and loved ones without offending them with the name rosary.

-Pretty quickly I knew it was time for me to change the name of my company from My KB Style since most of what I made were rosaries.
+Pretty soon I knew it was time for me to change the name of my company from My KB Style since most of what I made were rosaries.
 So that’s when we became Knots of Grace.

 Knots of Grace for me is a journey.
 It’s my special way to tie my love of creating beautiful and useful things with my love of helping people find the joy, peace, and grace in their lives.
 And as an added bonus, I get to learn more about my Catholic faith, untie my own knots, and share experiences I’ve been fortunate to have with others of different faiths and cultures.